patternfly/patternfly/src/patternfly/demos/Card/examples/Card.md

         {{#> l-flex l-flex--modifier="pf-m-space-items-lg pf-m-column pf-m-align-items-flex-start"}}
           {{#> l-flex l-flex--modifier="pf-m-space-items-sm pf-m-column pf-m-align-items-flex-start pf-m-grow"}}
             {{> label label--color="blue" label-text--value="Set up your cluster" label-icon--value="info-circle"}}
-            <p>Continue setting up your cluster to access all you cain in the Console</p>
+            <p>Continue setting up your cluster to access all you can in the Console</p>
             {{#> list list--modifier="pf-m-plain"}}
               <li>
                 <a href="#">Add identity provider</a>